dannykopping/spore/docs/03-Diving-Deeper.md

 It is not recommended that you do this though, since your code will become less portable.
 If you have a function that returns native PHP data, it will be possible to use that code internally (i.e. purely on the back-end without an API) using plain ol' PHP classes, whereas if you use `echo`, this will become a lot more difficult.

-Overriding the serialization mechanism will not affect any [authentication](03-Diving-Deeper.md#authentication) rules already in place.
+Overriding the serialization mechanism will not affect any [authorization](03-Diving-Deeper.md#authorization) rules already in place.

 ---

-### Authentication
+### Authorization
-Authentication should always be a concern when developing an API.
+Authorization should always be a concern when developing an API.
 You may want to restrict access to certain administrative functions, or conditional restrictions based on session data.

-**Spore** enables you to keep your API **auto-routes** safe by providing the `@auth` annotation and a special **Authentication Callback** mechanism.
+**Spore** enables you to keep your API **auto-routes** safe by providing the `@auth` annotation and a special **Authorization Callback** mechanism.

 Consider the following example: